Application Management in Grackle

 Creating Applications

-$ grapp new
+grapp new APPNAME DOMAIN.COM

 To create a new application account, run the new command, and fill in the prompts.

-$ grapp new USERNAME SUBDOMAIN.DOMAIN.COM
+grapp new APPNAME SUBDOMAIN.DOMAIN.COM

 The new command also supports giving unique accounts to subdomain addresses.
 This allows you to set up multiple compartmentalized apps on a single domain.